 Non-holographic Pokemon cards weigh between 1.67 and 1.73 grams each.
 I’m assuming this slight variation is due to a difference in cand stock.
 Either way, Pokemon cards are ever so slightly lighter than magic cards.
-This is interesting considering Pokemon and MTG card size is the same.
+This is interesting considering Pokemon and Magic cards are the same.
 However, holographic pokemon cards weigh approximately 1.91 grams.
 Which puts them just heavier than regular finish magic cards.

 Here are how much some different quantities of Pokemon cards would weigh.